Criatura0208/Project-Build-an-ML-Pipeline-Starter/README.md

 ```
 cd Project-Build-an-ML-Pipeline-Starter
 ```
-Commit and push to the repository often while you make progress towards the solution.
-Remember to add meaningful commit messages.
+Commit and push regularly with meaningful messages during development.

 ### Create environment
 Make sure to have conda installed and ready, then create a new environment using the ``environment.yaml``